Greensborough, Victoria: Government

 In 2017, Banyule City Council moved their main offices to Greensborough from Ivanhoe as part of the wider "One Flintoff" project which included new offices and community facilities that were built above WaterMarc.
 The civic centre includes three level offices to accommodate 320 Council staff, community and function rooms.
 The centre was designed by Peddle Thorp.

 The Shire of Nillumbik also operates it offices located in Greensborough at the site of the former Diamond Valley offices, next to the Diamond Valley library.

 Amenities

 Greensborough's main retail area is Main Street.
 Greensborough Plaza is a major regional shopping centre which services Melbourne's north-eastern suburbs.
 It was built in 1976 and has since undergone numerous renovations from a small shopping centre into a multi-storey facility.
-The shopping centre's major tenants include Coles, ALDI, Kmart, Target, Chemist Warehouse, JB Hi-Fi Home, The Reject Shop, Rebel Sport, Anytime Fitness and Hoyts Cinemas.

-In 2009, the Greensborough Town Centre was set to receive a major upgrade although most of the improvements were delayed or cancelled due to the global financial crisis.
+In 2009, the Greensborough Town Centre was set to receive a major upgrade although most of the improvements were delayed or cancelled due to the 2008 financial crisis.
 Following this time, several new facilities were built, including a new aquatic centre, WaterMarc, a multi-level car park and Greensborough Walk, a new pedestrian promenade connecting Main Street with Watermarc.

 Diamond Valley Library, Civic Drive, Greensborough is operated by Yarra Plenty Regional Library.

-The Greensborough Historical Society is located in the suburb and aims to collect, catalogue, preserve and share the history and heritage of Greensborough.
+The Greensborough Historical Society is a local history group which aims to collect, catalogue, preserve and share the history and heritage of Greensborough.